code-and-effect/effective_assets/README.md

 # Effective Assets

-A full solution for managing assets (images, files, videos, etc).
+A Rails Engine full solution for managing assets (images, files, videos, etc).

 Attach one or more assets to any model with validations.

 Includes an upload direct to Amazon S3 implementation based on jQuery-File-Upload and image processing in the background with CarrierWave and DelayedJob

-Both Formtastic and SimpleForm inputs for displaying, organizing, and uploading assets direct to s3.
+Both Formtastic and SimpleForm inputs for displaying, organizing, and uploading assets direct to S3.

 Works with AWS public-read and authenticated-read for easy secured downloads.